microsoft/nni/docs/Tuners.md

 ## Overview

-NNI provides an easy to adopt approach to set up parameter tuning algorithms, we call them **Tuners**.
-Tuner receive result from Trial as a matric to evaluate the performance of a specific parameters/architecture configure.
+NNI provides an easy to adopt approach to set up parameter tuning algorithms, we call them **Tuner**.

+Tuner receive result from `Trial` as a matric to evaluate the performance of a specific parameters/architecture configure.
 And tuner send next hyper-parameter or architecture configure to Trial.

 In NNI, we support two approaches to set the tuner.